hydna/hydna-text/introduction.md

 an important architectural feature that developers should be aware of.

-The characteristics of the environment determines which transport is most suitable (WebSockets are great and can use a Flash-fallback, but neither works in popular Apple devices.
-Longpolling works with almost any HTTP agent, but is not as efficient as using Web Sockets) and it's up to the client library developer to choose the right transport.
-In some cases multiple transports might be needed -- the JavaScript implementation, for instance, automatically detects if it should use native Web Sockets, Flash or HTTP Longpolling.
+The characteristics of the environment determines which transport is most suitable (WebSockets are great and a Flash-fallback can be used, but neither works in popular Apple devices.
+Comet works with almost any HTTP client that supports JavaScript, but is not as efficient as using Web Sockets) and it's up to the client library developer to choose the right transport.
+In some cases multiple transports might be needed -- the JavaScript implementation, for instance, automatically detects if it should use native Web Sockets, Flash or HTTP Comet.